tystr/tystr.github.io/about.md

 permalink: /about/
 ---

-<p>Tyler is a technology generalist and leader living and working in NYC.
-He is currently the Director of Engineering
+<p>Tyler is an accomplished technology leader buildling exciting things in NYC.
+He is currently the VP of Engineering
 at <a href="http://tibrio.com" target="_blank">Tibrio</a>.
 </p>